lizsurette/OpenStack-Design/tripleo-ui/2-preparation before edge technician deploys/preparedeploymentbyexpert.md

 ## Install Undercloud
 ![installundercloud](img/2017-7-24 TripleO UI_13_PrepWork4.png)
-- The first step of installing the undercloud is to clone and run the TripleO Quickstart project.
+- The preparation expert can install the undercloud in a number of different ways.
+One of these options is to clone and run the TripleO Quickstart project.
+Other options include using the RDO Quickstart or if a Red Hat customer, the guides provided with a Red Hat subscription.

 ## Clone Heat Templates
 ![cloneheattemplates](img/2017-7-24 TripleO UI_13_PrepWork5.png)